bcmi/SSP-AI-Generated-Image-Detection/README.md

 >
 > Jiaxuan Chen, Jieteng Yao, and Li Niu<br>

 Note that in the paper, we proposed Enhanced SSP (ESSP) to improve its robustness against blur and compression.
-Currently, we only release the code of SSP.
+Currently, we only release the code of SSP (the flowchart is shown in the following figure).
 The code of ESSP will be released soon.

 <div align="center">
   <img src='./figures/pipeline.png' align="center" width=800>
 </div>

-## Environment setup
+## Environment Setup
 You can install the required packages by running the command:
 ```bash
 pip install -r requirements.txt
 ```
 ## Dataset
-The training set and testing set used in the paper can be downloaded in [GenImage](https://github.com/GenImage-Dataset/GenImage).
+The training set and testing set used in the paper can be downloaded from [GenImage](https://github.com/GenImage-Dataset/GenImage).
 This dataset contains data from eight generators.
 After downloading the dataset, you need to specify the root path in the options.
 The dataset can be organized as follows:
 ```bash
 GenImage/